Skip to main content Skip to complementary content

 2. Click Create report task.
 The report task dialog opens.

-Click Upload new if you have not already uploaded the template you want to use.
+Alternatively, click Upload new if you have not already added the template you want to use.

-6. Type a File name for the report output.
-This is the file name your recipients will see.
+2. Type a File name for the report output.
+This is used in the file name of the reports, along with the cycle and Timestamp format.

 Information note

-This filter applies to the entire report task, unlike filters you add to individual recipients.
+This filter applies to all reports generated from the template instance, unlike filters you add to individual recipients.
 For more information about how task-level and recipient-level filters interact with each other, see Using filters in reports.

 Your report will be sent to your recipients at the scheduled time.
 You can also send the report task output at any time.
 See Manually sending reports.